Stable cohomology of polyvector fields: Introduction

 \subsection{Acknowledgements}

 This work benefitted from discussions with A. Khoroshkin and V. Dolgushev.
 In particular I am grateful to V. Dolgushev for sharing an early version of his manuscript \cite{vasilystable} with me.
 Section \ref{sec:discussion} is dedicated to clarifying the relation of the present work with his.
+Most of this work was written while the author was a Junior Fellow of the Harvard Society of Fellows.
+The author is grateful for partial support by the Swiss National Science foundation, grant 200021\_150012 and the NCCR SwissMAP.